-In his collegiate head-coaching debut a year ago, Macedo guided the Tritons to a fourth consecutive Pacific Collegiate Swimming & Diving Conference (PCSC) title and second straight national runner-up placement at the NCAA Division II Championships on the men's side.
+In his collegiate head-coaching debut in 2011-12, Macedo guided the Tritons to a fourth consecutive Pacific Collegiate Swimming & Diving Conference (PCSC) title and second straight national runner-up placement at the NCAA Division II Championships on the men's side.
 The UCSD women also took a fourth PCSC crown in as many seasons before turning in a third-place NCAA finish for the fourth year in succession and 10th time in 12 appearances at the Division II event.

 The Tritons sent their largest contingent to the NCAA Division II Championships for the second year in a row, at 31 after qualifying 30 student-athletes in 2011.
 An all-time high of eight Triton swimmers then competed at the 2012 U.S. Olympic Team Trials in Omaha, Neb., ahead of the 2012 London Games.